 Unfortunately, some people are naive to this trait and believe it to be a severe deformity.
 Leaving a lot of room for discussion for and against the Polydactyl's continued trait.
 But, as we go back to all the scientific studies as well as the historical documentation, it is completely supportive of the harmlessness of the genetic production of extra toes.

 In recent years there have been many groups and organizations that have come together to help support these wonderfully unique extra toed felines.
-We, ourselves belong to many of these groups, and believe the trait should be carried on.
-It is our goal to be as selective as possible in the healthiest and the best of standard of the Maine Coons and to ensure nice, well bred Poly Coons for years to come!
+We, ourselves belong too many of these groups, and believe the trait should be carried on.
+It is our goal to be as selective as possible in the healthiest and the best of standard of the Maine Coons and to ensure nice, well-bred Poly Coons for years to come!